What is Bug Out Bag?

-- Water Filter: In my opinion a water filter is another important piece of gear.
-It helps you cut down on your overall water weight and gives you the ability to purify even the most disgusting sources of water.
+- Water Filter: In my opinion, a water filter is another essential piece of gear.
+It helps you cut down on your overall water weight, and gives you the ability to purify even the most disgusting sources of water.
 There are a number of quality water filters on the market, but so far there’s only one that I trust enough to carry in my bags.
 I recommend checking out our Katadyn Pocket Water Microfilter Review.

-Your ability to regulate your internal body temperature, and protect yourself from the elements, is going to be extremely important during any type of survival situation.
-Shelter is one of those survival necessities that can literally mean the difference between life and death.
+Your ability to regulate your internal body temperature, and protect yourself from the elements, is going to be important during any type of survival situation.
+A shelter is one of those survival necessities that can literally mean the difference between life and death.

-The type of shelter you choose will depend on your situation, your environment and your overall ability to improvise shelter from local materials.
+The type of shelter you choose will depend on your situation, your environment, and your overall ability to build a shelter from local materials.

-- Clothing: Although some people might not consider clothing to be shelter, I believe it’s one of the most important items in this category.
-In a survival situation the clothes on your back, combined with what’s in your bag, will be your primary source of shelter and protection.
+- Clothing: Although some people might not consider clothing to be a form of shelter, I believe it’s one of the most important items in this category.
+In a survival situation, the clothes on your back, combined with what’s in your bag, will be your primary source of shelter and protection.
 Clothing is your first line of defense against the elements and is something that should never be overlooked.

-While food probably won’t become a top priority in a short term emergency situation, it is something that needs to be considered.
+While food probably won’t become a top priority during a short-term emergency situation, it is something that needs to be considered.

 One important, but often overlooked category is protection.
 No not that kind of protection, get your mind out of the gutter.
 The kind of protection I’m talking about is firearms and knives.

 The great thing about this category is the items really serve dual purposes.
-From hunting to protecting yourself from wild animals, criminals and anything that wants to do you harm, protection is one of the top 4 things you need to consider carrying.
+From hunting and protecting yourself from wild animals to protecting yourself from criminals and anything that wants to do you harm, protection is one of the top 4 things you need to consider carrying.